abaranovskis-redsamurai/automation-repo/README.md

-'''New samples are posted here''': https://github.com/katanaml/sample-apps
+**New samples are posted here**: https://github.com/katanaml/sample-apps

 Process automation with Machine Learning.